10:00 AM - 12:00 PM

 Join our second annual Stanford High School Neuroscience Virtual Forum!

 - If selected, you will have the opportunity to present your own work related to neuroscience, psychology, and/or mental health to a National audience.
 This could be research, a topic or project you learned about in school, or something you've researched for fun.

 - Maybe you designed an app, created a curriculum, or wrote a paper focusing on neuroscience.
 This forum will allow you to enhance your presentation skills and gain exposure to a myriad of topics in the neuroscience field.

 - Prizes will be awarded!

-Hi!
-My name is Riley Carolan and I am interested in cognitive neuroscience and psychology!
-I am a junior leader of the neuroscience journal club.
-Outside of the club, I play volleyball and do mental health advocacy work as a youth board member of SafeSpace, a nonprofit based in Menlo Park.
+Riley attends Castilleja school and is interested in cognitive neuroscience and psychology.
+She is a co-lead of the Stanford Neuroscience Journal Club.
+Outside of the club, Riley plays volleyball and does mental health advocacy work as a youth board member of SafeSpace, a nonprofit based in Menlo Park.

 Georgia is an 11th-grade student at Castilleja.
 She is a junior leader of the Stanford Neuroscience Journal Club.
 Areas of neuroscience that interest her are TBI and neurorehabilitation, deep brain stimulation, and epilepsy.